anchen31/SSIMSQL/README.md

 seqences.
 All of this will be strung together with multiprocessing as it is needed to incorperate mmultiple data streams from different sources.

+- SuperSent.py
-SuperSent.py - strings all of the files together with multiprocessing
+  - strings all of the files together with multiprocessing SuperSent.py - strings all of the files together with multiprocessing

 TSSmySQL.py - handles the twitter stream and stores it into a mySQL db